Databingo/aih/README.md

 3. Assist you create precise prompt sequentially by type .prompt
 4. Assist you create well-expressed sentences sequentially by type .writer
 5. Inquery up-to-date dataset by type .update

+## Up-to-date feature:
+In `.update` model Aih will use ChatGPT to
+1. Summarise key words from your question fit for search engine;
+2. Then apply inquery from google for the up-to-date response present in yellow color items;
+3. Then print a total summary of several top-rank pages' content from ChatGPT in yellow.

 ## Support OS
 - Mac